Home » Posts tagged 'childminding closing gaps'

 A key example is talking.
 Some children arrive at your setting speaking really well with great vocabularies because they are exposed to lots of words and their parents read loads of books to them at home.
 Research has shown time and again that this gives them a massive advantage in school and in life.
 Other children come from much less fortunate backgrounds where they are not read to so much at home and know far fewer words.
 If you identify talking and vocabulary for example, as a child’s weakness, then your job as their childminder is to find ways to enhance it.
 In other words, you should make sure to plan a curriculum where you read a lot more and talk a lot more to children whose parents do not read to them at home.

 The same rule applies right across the areas of learning and development and would also apply to the characteristics of effective learning.

-Another example Ofsted gave during its webinar was a child who knows everything about dinosaurs, but nothing about plants.
+Another example is a child who knows everything about dinosaurs, but nothing about plants.
 In this case, you could enhance his learning by teaching him about plants.

 A characteristic of effective learning example might be a child who is never given any choices at home and who appears to passively take everything he is given.
 You can enhance his learning and prepare him for school by encouraging him to make choices while he is with you.

 None of this is anything you are probably not already doing!
 It just has a special name and is in the Inspection Handbook to draw your attention to the sheer importance of doing the utterly obvious!